Former Loomis Sayles manager heads new Eaton Vance bond fund

-NEW YORK (Reuters) - A former top Loomis Sayles & Co bond manager and once-heir apparent to high-profile investor Dan Fuss is heading a new core bond fund launched by rival Eaton Vance Management, Eaton Vance Corp said on Thursday.
+NEW YORK, Jan 31 (Reuters) - A former top Loomis Sayles & Co bond manager and once-heir apparent to high-profile investor Dan Fuss is heading a new core bond fund launched by rival Eaton Vance Management, Eaton Vance Corp said on Thursday.

 Kathleen C. Gaffney, who managed the $22 billion Loomis Sayles Bond Fund along with Fuss, the firm’s vice chairman, is heading the Eaton Vance Bond Fund.
 It is her first role as a lead manager since joining Eaton Vance last October, an Eaton Vance spokeswoman said.